UK lawmakers pile pressure on insurers over pandemic claims

 The ABI had no immediate comment.

-The trade body has said that insurers have already paid out a record 375 million pounds ($448 million) to customers for cancelled travel plans and accommodation costs due to disruption from coronavirus. ($1 = 0.8365 pounds) (Reporting by Huw Jones, Editing by William Maclean)
+The trade body has said that insurers have already paid out a record 375 million pounds ($448 million) to customers for canceled travel plans and accommodation costs due to disruption from coronavirus.